Kashmiri cinema: Revival efforts

 Obstacles to reviving the Kashmiri film industry are the lack of financial and government support.
 However, some people are making independent films few examples are Harud, Kashmir Daily and Half Widow and these three films are the only ones so far which have released.
 In 2014 Kashmiri filmmaker Ali Emran decided to shoot a film in Kashmir based on The Fountainhead.
+Emran's Kashmiri-language feature film Qouluf, which translates into "the ensorcelled", became the first Kashmiri film in decades to have a commercial release in the valley.
 Identity Card- Ek Lifeline (2014) by Kashmiri filmmaker Rahat Kazmi received three awards at the American International Film Festival.
 In November 2014, the film was released worldwide.
 According to the Prime Minister of India, reviving the Kashmiri film industry would provide jobs for Kashmiri youth.
 In May 2015, Salman Khan said during the filming of Bajrangi Bhaijaan which had some actors from Kashmir like Mir Sarwar, Bashir Bhawani etc. that Kashmiri cinemas should be re-opened.
 Imtiaz Ali praised the state government for encouraging filmmakers in the valley after Chief Minister Mufti Mohammad Sayeed visited Mumbai to meet with Bollywood industry figures.

 Inox Gold Class, a three-screen multiplex is situated adjacent to Srinagar's famous cinema hall of yesteryears called the Broadway cinema.
 This is the first multiplex in Kashmir and has been built by M/s Taksal Hospitality Pvt Ltd company in Shivpora in the Badami Bagh cantonment area of Srinagar which is owned by Vijay Dhar.
 It is here to mention that Mr. Dhar also runs Delhi Public School, Srinagar.
-The Inox Gold Multiplex was inaugurated by LG Manoj Sinha on September 20, 2022, later after the function the first film screened here to the journalists and selected audience was Laal Singh Chaddha.
+The Inox Gold Multiplex was inaugurated by LG Manoj Sinha on 20 September 2022, later after the function the first film screened here to the journalists and selected audience was Laal Singh Chaddha.
 The cinema was thrown open for general public on 30 September, the films released were Vikram Vedha and Ponniyin Selvan:I.

-Jadooz, the Chennai-based startup company which sets up mini theatres in rural pockets of India has opened two mini theatres in Pulwama and Shopian.
+Jadooz, the Chennai-based startup company which sets up mini theatres in rural pockets of India opened two mini theatres in Pulwama and Shopian in 2022.
+In 2023, Jadooz opened cinema halls in Handwara and Baramulla, with plans to open 3 more cinema halls in Bandipora, Ganderbal, and Kulgam in September 2023.

 Cinemas in Kashmir Valley

-Kashmir has only one multiplex cinema:
+Kashmir currently only has one multiplex cinema: